LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

 If the token is still valid and has appropriate scope, the request is allowed to access the data.

 The application then creates a request message in a JSON message format or URL query parameter based on the interested service and sends it as an HTTP request message to the Service Endpoint.
-Developers can get RDP APIs the Service Endpoint, HTTP operations, and parameters from Refinitiv Data Platform's [API Playground page](https://api.refinitiv.com/) - which is an interactive documentation site developers can access once they have a valid Refinitiv Data Platform account.
+Developers can get RDP APIs the Service Endpoint, HTTP operations, and parameters from RDP [API Playground page](https://apidocs.refinitiv.com/Apps/ApiDocs) - which is an interactive documentation site developers can access once they have a valid RDP account.

 ### Step 2: Listing the packageIds using the Bucket Name